-- a) pProvide lists or information about District employees or students to others, or distribute and/or classified information without approval.
-Requests for such lists or information, or qQuestions regarding usage and requests for these lists or information should be directed to a principal or supervisor; - b) fForward emails with confidential, sensitive, or secure information without principal or supervisor authorization.
-Additional precautions, such as encryption, should be taken when sending documents of a confidential nature; - c) uUse file names that may disclose confidential information.
+-) provide lists or information about District employees or students to others, or distribute classified information without approval.
+Requests for such lists or information, or questions regarding usage and should be directed to a principal or supervisor; - b) forward emails with confidential, sensitive, or secure information without principal or supervisor authorization.
+Additional precautions, such as encryption, should be taken when sending documents of a confidential nature; - c) use file names that may disclose confidential information.
 Confidential files should be password protected and encrypted.
-File protection passwords will not be transmitted via email correspondence; - d) uUse email to transmit any individual's personal, private, and sensitive information (PPSI).
-PPSI includes Social Security number, driver's license number or non-driver ID number, account number, credit or debit card number, and security code, or any access code or password that permits access to financial accounts or protected student records; - e) send or forward emails with comments or statements about the District that may negatively impact it; or - f) sSend or forward email that contains confidential information subject to Health Insurance Portability and Accountability Act (HIPAA), Family Educational Rights and Privacy Act (FERPA), and other applicable laws.
+File protection passwords will not be transmitted via email correspondence; - d) use email to transmit any individual's personal, private, and sensitive information (PPSI).
+PPSI includes Social Security number, driver's license number or non-driver ID number, account number, credit or debit card number, security code, or any access code or password that permits access to financial accounts or protected student records; - e) send or forward emails with comments or statements about the District that may negatively impact it; or - f) send or forward email that contains confidential information subject to Health Insurance Portability and Accountability Act (HIPAA), Family Educational Rights and Privacy Act (FERPA), and other applicable laws.